About Dr. Julie Heier, PhD —Licensed Psychologist

 I bring the highest level of clinical training as a licensed psychologist, with experience at top hospitals across the country.
 I’ve worked with individuals across the lifespan, as well as families navigating medical and behavioral challenges.
 As a recovering perfectionist, I also understand the pressure to equate achievement with happiness—and I’m here to challenge that narrative.

-Therapy with me includes structure, deep insight, humor, and sometimes tears.
+Working with me includes structure, deep insight, humor, and sometimes tears.
 I believe healing begins with a strong therapeutic relationship, where you feel safe, seen, and supported.
+I’ll challenge you when you’re stuck in unhelpful patterns and support you through your hardest days.

 Outside of session, you can find me taking long walks in comfy sneakers, engaging in activism, eating oatmeal raisin chocolate chip cookies, and stopping to pet every dog I meet.